maks-ymilian/scythe/README.md

 To use a JSFX plugin in REAPER, it must be placed in the `REAPER/Effects/` directory.
 Once there, it will appear in the FX list and can be found by searching the text in the first `desc:` line of the file, or, if that line is missing, the file name.

 # Documentation & Examples
-Documentation can be found [here](docs/index.md).
+Documentation can be found [here](docs/README.md).\
 Examples can be found [here](scythe/examples/).

 # Planned features
 - Support for JSFX's named strings
-- Enums - with support for JSFX's enum sliders
+- Enums, with support for JSFX's enum sliders
 - Ternary operator